apalache-mc/apalache/docs/src/apalache/running.md

 # Running the Tool

-**Opt-in statistics programme**: if you opt-in for statistics collection (off by default), then every run of Apalache will submit anonymized statistics to
+**Opt in statistics programme**: if you opt in for statistics collection (off by default), then every run of Apalache will submit anonymized statistics to `tlapl.us`.
-`tlapl.us`.
 See the details in [TLA+ Anonymized Execution Statistics](./statistics.md).

 Apalache supports several modes of execution.
 You can run it with the `--help` option,